Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 1. Insert a Figure of Merit () object using the Define Properties () method.

-2. Select CoverageDefinition () in the Select Object dialog box.
+2. Select CoverageDefinition () in the Select Object dialog.

 Revisit (gap) time measures the intervals during which coverage is not provided.
 You want to minimize the gap time so that the maximum value satisfies the requirements in zero (0) second gap time.

-1. Select the Basic - Definition page when the Properties Browser opens.
+1. Select the Basic - Definition page in the Properties Browser.

-2. Open the Type: shortcut menu in the Definition frame.
+2. Open the Type dropdown menu in the Definition frame.

 3. Select Revisit Time.